ehzhang/nunchuck/README.md

 # nunchuck.js

-A platform for mobile web-based control of browser applications
+A platform for mobile web-based control of browser applications.

 Overview
 --------

-We provide a platform that easily allows developers to integrate mobile browser controls into desktop browser javascript-based games in very few lines of code.
+We provide a platform that easily allows developers to integrate mobile browser controls into desktop browser-based javascript games with very few (<15) lines of code.

 Made with <3 at YCHacks 2014!

 Pull requests and feature suggestions are welcome.